Etyre/Engineered-Efficacy-/Learning Methodology.md

 As I learn math, I'm traversing up and down a tree of simpler and more complicated componenents: I start with something that I want to learn, and then as I feel overwhelmend, I pull out simpler chunks that don't feel solid to me, and focus on those.
 I do this recursively, until I get down to some layer where each component piece is simple enough and I understand it well enough, that I can combine them into something new that fits together in a gearsy way, that I actually have understanding of why this has to be the case, instead of a flailing feeling of making guesses or memorizing arbitrary symbol strings.
 Then I build back up

+###On Flash card reviews

+I miss some detail of an Anki card but otherwise have it right, I make a new card specifically for that detail.

+###How I learn spelling

+When I get tripped up on some specific letter combination, I'll come up with a mnemonic to

 ###How I learn math